Best credit cards for bills and utility payments

 Why it’s the best for flexibility

-With the U.S. Bank Cash+™ Visa Signature® Card, you actually get to choose the categories you earn 5 percent back in, and many common utility and bill payments are among the options.
+With the U.S. Bank Cash+ Visa Signature Card, you actually get to choose the categories you earn 5 percent back in, and many common utility and bill payments are among the options.

 While this bonus rate only applies to the first $2,000 you spend in the two categories you select each quarter, that’s more than enough to cover many common utility bills.
-Categories range from fast food and department stores to cell phone coverage, home utility bills, gyms and fitness centers and ground transportation.
+Categories range from fast food and department stores to cellphone coverage and home utility bills.

 You also earn 2 percent back in one category of your choosing among grocery stores, gas stations and restaurants, which covers even more everyday spending categories, all for no annual fee.